dontworryjohn/aws-bootcamp-cruddur-2023/journal/week10.md

 ```
 Note:
-- Some aws services wants the extension `.yml`.
+- Some aws services want the extension `.yml`.
 An example is `buildspec` (codebuild).
-Other service like cloudformation wants the `.yaml` exstension.
-- For some sample, you can reference the  [aws templates](https://aws.amazon.com/cloudformation/resources/templates/)
+Other services like cloudformation want the `.yaml`` extension.
+For some samples, you can reference the  [aws templates](https://aws.amazon.com/cloudformation/resources/templates/)

 Create an s3 bucket in the same region using the following command: